Lucra-Sports/lucra-demo-product/product-lucra-gyp/README.md

-# lucra-demo-product
+# RNG & Lucra GYP functionality

-This directory contains the baseline RNG product experience before any Lucra SDK integration.
+This directory contains the baseline RNG product plus the Lucra SDK GYP experience.
 All apps and services in this project communicate with a standalone server hosted at <http://playrng-lucra-gyp.us-east-1.elasticbeanstalk.com>.
 The S3 bucket for this product is `rng-lucra-gyp-product`.

 It includes: